aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 In the previous example, `split_route.ts` routes had a `/todos` prefix.
 This might grow over time and become repetitive.

 When necessary, you can set a prefix when including a `Router` instance.
-This means you could remove `/todos` prefix altogether.
+This means you can remove `/todos` prefix altogether.

 === "split_route_prefix.ts"